 The old kafeneio (coffee shop) was the largest of the four coffee shops in the village square.
 At the rear of the kafeneio there used to be a grocery shop, while the upper floor was used as a family residence.

 During the German occupation, officers of the German army lived here.
 Later, in the 1950’s after the owners had abandoned the kafeneio, it was used by the Greek army as a grain warehouse.
 The building has now been named the Traditional Kafeneion to commemorate its history.
 In this fully restored building, you can enjoy a freshly brewed Greek coffee and a game of backgammon, just as the local villagers did almost 200 years ago!

-The reception area for the Varos Village residences is also located in in the Traditional Kafeneio.
+The reception area for the Varos Residences is also located in the Traditional Kafeneio.

 MOURIES (… former Dimitreli’s warehouse)

 This former cotton-warehouse belonged to an M. Dimitrelis.
 Up until 1950, Lemnos was famous for the cultivation and production of cotton, which was exported far and wide across Greece, as well as being particularly popular in Egypt.
 Lemnian cotton enjoyed a worldwide reputation for its excellent quality, and was characterised by its bright white colour.

 During the renovation of the warehouse, we preserved an old mulberry tree, which rises through the terrace of one of the apartments.
 In honour of this beautiful tree, the complex was named Mouries, which means berries.